pipomas/PhD_thesis/README.md

 -   `apacite-mod.bst`: A <a href="http://tex.stackexchange.com/questions/304217/reference-list-suppressing-dots-after-company-names-apacite" target="_blank">modified</a> apacite.bst file.
 Needed for a customised compilation of the reference section.
 -   `bibliography.bib`: A text file with references.
 -   `diss.tex`: .tex file of my PhD thesis.
--   `png`: This folder stores portable network graphics (png's) which are used for a figure.
+-   `png`: This folder stores portable network graphics (png's).
 -   `tikzDevice`: .tex code blocks which can be interpreted with the help of the TikZ package.
 Used to draw visually pleasing figures.
-All files in this folder get sourced from `diss.tex` at some point.
+All files in this folder get sourced from `diss.tex`.

 <!-- ### Files to ignore -->
 <!-- Some files in this repository are only used for the displaying of this website or to tell [git](https://en.wikipedia.org/wiki/Git) which files not to track.
 You can ignore these files and folders: -->